DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 The goal of this step is set up some of the basic components of your development environment.
 You'll actually spin up this instance on broad-jade-dev in next step.

-Note: These instructions have not been tested yet!
-This may be a good step to pair on with another jade team member.
-There is a video of us walking through these steps in our [Jade Googe Drive Folder](https://drive.google.com/drive/folders/1JM-_M0qsX6eXocyPc9TB7ivCKJTji3dX?usp=sharing).
+> These instructions have not been tested yet!
+This may be a good step to pair on with another Jade team member.
+There is a video of us walking through these steps in our [Jade Google Drive Folder](https://drive.google.com/drive/folders/1JM-_M0qsX6eXocyPc9TB7ivCKJTji3dX?usp=sharing).

 1. Follow [instructions in our terraform-jade repository](https://github.com/broadinstitute/terraform-jade/tree/master/old#new-team-member-process) to add your initials to the terraform templates and generate the static resources needed